 Eid Al Adha, also known as Bakr-Id marks an incredibly important occasion for Muslims all over the world.
 On this day, Muslims celebrate and remember the sense of sacrifice shown by Prophet Ibrahim when Allah asked him to sacrifice his son.

-Upcoming Event: Onam.
+Upcoming Event: Onam (14 September)

 The elaborate festival can go on for 4 days in many places and falls in the last month of Islamic calendar.
-This year Eid Al Adha will be celebrated on September 13 2016.
+This year Eid Al Adha will be celebrated on Sunday 16th June 2024.
 On this occasion, we bring you 11 lesser known but interesting facts about this significant festival:

 Story behind Eid-Al-Adha is common between Islam, Christianity, and Judaism